majick/entry/README.md

-# 🧶 bundles
+# 🧶 entry

 <comment>
-Certain features of this README only work on Bundles!
+Certain features of this README only work on ~~Bundles~~ Entry !
 You can view the progenitor of this README at https://www.sentrytwo.com/what

 ***
 </comment>

-Bundles is a lightweight and anonymous Markdown pastebin written in TypeScript that allows for publishing Markdown documents with Markdown preview, easy editing, quick deletion, custom URLs, versioning, comments, media uploads and [many more features](#features).
+Entry is a lightweight and anonymous Markdown pastebin written in TypeScript that allows for publishing Markdown documents with Markdown preview, easy editing, quick deletion, custom URLs, versioning, comments, media uploads and [many more features](#features).
+The original developer was 2/3 of the way through rebranding the project as "Bundles," before abandoning to rewrite everything in Rust.
+The name makes no sense to anyone who isn't infatuated with Bun, so I'm steadily reverting it.
+I have no interest in fucking around with Rust or dealing with an even more unfinished version of the project so this fork exists to semi-maintain Entry for my own use.

-*Bun*dles uses the [Bun](https://bun.sh) runtime.
+~~*Bun*dles~~Entry uses the [Bun](https://bun.sh) runtime.
 Pastes are stored in an SQLite database using the [Bun SQLite3 API](https://bun.sh/docs/api/sqlite).
-Bundles also supports using a PostgreSQL database through config `pg`.
+Entry also supports using a PostgreSQL database through config `pg`.

-The official Bundles instance is hosted at [sentrytwo.com](https://sentrytwo.com), but any instance can interact with any other instance through the basic decentralization support provided by Bundles.
+The official "Bundles" instance is hosted at [sentrytwo.com](https://sentrytwo.com), but any instance can interact with any other instance through the basic decentralization support.
+Note that I personally don't use or care about the decentralization, and in fact think it's a bad idea, so the feature is likely to either wither on the vine or be removed at some point.

 ## Install